 Mid-career professionals looking to attain a stronger credential as a beginner can consider the GSEC.
 While being an entry-level certification, it validates your skills in a range of areas beyond simple terminology and concepts.

-These include active defence, cryptography and cloud security.
+These include active defense, cryptography and cloud security.
 In other words, with the GSEC, employers understand that you are qualified for hands-on cyber security roles, even as a fresher.

 If you only have a generic IT qualification from a local polytechnic or university, taking this certification can further boost your chances of securing your dream job upon graduation.